October 11 & November 8 2020 – CANCELED

 If a student wishes to cancel his/her registration to any course, workshop or retreat, the BFF of CT may provide credit to the student toward another corresponding future course, workshop or retreat taken with the Fellowship.
 The student needs to provide a written request for credit sent via email to the BFF of CT one week prior to the first day of class, workshop or retreat.
 Credit toward a course will only be granted for one year after the date of cancellation.

 Disclaimer of Responsibility: By registering for this program.
-I, the course member, specifically waive any and all claims of action against the Buddhist Faith Fellowship, Inc. and staff for damages, loss, injury, accident, or death due to negligence on the part of any organization or employee providing services included in this course, organization or employee providing included in this course.
+I, the course member, specifically waive any and all claims of action against the Buddhist Faith Fellowship, Inc. and staff for damages, loss, injury, accident, or death due to negligence on the part of any organization, volunteer or employee providing services included in this course.